Piter2627/valeriomangelicam-gmail.com/src/site/content/en/blog/hands-on-portals/index.md

 ---
 title: 'Hands-on with Portals: seamless navigation on the web'
 subhead: |
-  Learn how the proposed Portals API can improve your navigation UX.
+  Learn how the  Portals API can improve your navigation user experience.
 date: 2019-05-06
-updated: 2020-07-13
+updated: 2021-01-28
 authors:
   - uskay
 hero: hero.png
 alt: A logo of Portals
 description: |
-  The newly proposed Portals API helps keep your front-end simple while allowing seamless navigations with custom transitions.
-In this article, get hands-on experience using Portals to improve user experience across your site.
+  The Portals API helps keep your front-end simple while allowing seamless navigations with custom transitions.
+In this article, get hands-on experience using Portals to improve the user experience across your site.
 origin_trial:
   url: https://developers.chrome.com/origintrials/#/view_trial/-7680889164480380927
 tags: